richardlehane/siegfried/README.md

 #### Signatures

-By default, siegfried uses the latest PRONOM and container signatures with no buffer limits.
-To use Apache Tika MIME signatures, or to customise your signature file, use the [roy tool](https://github.com/richardlehane/siegfried/wiki/Building-a-signature-file-with-ROY).
+By default, siegfried uses the latest PRONOM byte and container signatures with no buffer limits.
+To use MIME-info signatures, or to customise your signature file, use the [roy tool](https://github.com/richardlehane/siegfried/wiki/Building-a-signature-file-with-ROY).

 ## Install